 Religious Festivals in Greece in September

 September is a fantastic month for the religious feasts called ‘Panigiria’ (a Greek word for a feast).
-Panigiria are also organized throughout the year everywhere in Greece, both on islands and mainland.
-These local events may be tied to celebrating Greek Orthodox saints but they are also eating, drinking, socializing, and dancing feasts.
+Panigiria are also organized throughout the year everywhere in Greece, both on islands and the mainland.
+These local events may be tied to celebrating Greek Orthodox saints but also eating, drinking, socializing, and dancing feasts.

 Two of my favorite Panigiria are:

-On September 13th, Nisyros island (a majestic active volcanic island) organize the Panigiri at the monastery of Holy Cross.
+On September 13th, Nisyros island (a majestic active volcanic island) will organize the Panigiri at the monastery of Holy Cross.
 The locals offer braised goat with orzo, loukoumades with honey and wine:

 The Panigiri at the Monastery of Kalamiotissa (7 & 8 September) in Chora of Anafi island.
 All the locals participate in the celebration, while small boats bring pilgrims from nearby Santorini.
 Meat with pasta is offered (and plenty of wine of course!).